 Security for QCOM 3 LAN

-Once the LAN is connected to gaming machines, then accessing the LAN in a criminal or malicious way, or with intent to, could be seen as unlawful interference with gaming equipment under section 291 of the Gaming Machine Act 1991.
+The physical QCOM 3 LAN equipment must be located in an area that's off-limits to the general public.
+Accessing a LAN that's actively connected to gaming machines in a criminal or malicious way, or with intent, could be seen as unlawful interference with gaming equipment under the Gaming Machine Act 1991.

 Queensland licensed monitoring operators (LMOs) may offer extra services, such as QCOM 3 LAN quality of service and intrusion monitoring.
 However, these services must not restrict OLGR's or the gaming licensee's access to the LAN in any way.